 MainFirst is present in the international financial centres of Frankfurt, Zurich and Luxembourg.
-This ensures our proximity to investors, companies, associations and partners, while also allowing us to build close sector contacts.
+This ensures our proximity to investors, companies, associations and partners, while also allowing us to build and maintain close sector contacts.
 As an independent multi-investment boutique with an active management approach, MainFirst focuses on attractive investment strategies in the selected asset classes of equities, fixed income and multi asset.
 Experienced portfolio management teams with proven track records pursue strategies with a high active share and individual investment processes.
 Fund management teams have an extraordinary level of freedom to develop and successfully implement an active and independent investment style.

-MainFirst recognised the significance of a sustainable investment approach at an early stage and is convinced that asset management can make an important contribution to protecting the environment, ensuring and furthering social progress, and scrutinising and calling for sound governance.
-As a company, MainFirst continues to play its part in locking sustainability considerations in with progress and value appreciation.
+MainFirst is convinced that asset management can make an important contribution to protecting the environment, ensuring and furthering social progress, and scrutinising and calling for sound governance.